Dravidian languages: Literature

 Four Dravidian languages, viz.
 Tamil, Kannada, Telugu and Malayalam, have lengthy literary traditions.
 Literature in Tulu and Kodava is more recent.
-Recently old literature in Gondi has been discovered as well.
+Historical literature in Gondi has also been discovered recently.

 The earliest known Dravidian inscriptions are 76 Old Tamil inscriptions on cave walls in Madurai and Tirunelveli districts in Tamil Nadu, dating from the 2nd century BCE.
 These inscriptions are written in a variant of the Brahmi script called Tamil Brahmi.
 In 2019, the Tamil Nadu Archaeology Department released a report on excavations at Keeladi, near Madurai, Tamil Nadu, including a description of potsherds dated to the 6th century BCE inscribed with personal names in the Tamil-Brahmi script.
 However, the report lacks the detail of a full archaeological study, and other archaeologists have disputed whether the oldest dates obtained for the site can be assigned to these potsherds.
 The earliest long text in Old Tamil is the Tolkāppiyam, a work on Tamil grammar and poetics preserved in a 5th-century CE redaction, whose oldest layers could date from the late 2nd century or 1st century BCE.

 Kannada's earliest known inscription is the lion balustrade (Simhakatanjana) inscription excavated at the Pranaveshwara temple complex at Talagunda near Shiralakoppa of Shivamogga district, dated to 370 CE which replaced the Halmidi inscription in Hassan district (450 CE).
 A 9th-century treatise on poetics, the Kavirajamarga, is the first known literary work.
 The earliest Telugu inscription, from Erragudipadu in Kadapa district, is dated 575.
 The first literary work is an 11th-century translation of part of the Mahābhārata.
 The earliest Malayalam text is the Vazhappally copper plate (9th century).
 The first literary work is Rāmacaritam (12th century).